enyo/iris/README.md

 library converts them to `dart` classes (subclasses of `GeneratedMessage`) which are typed and allow for auto completion and type checking.

-Whenever a message in `remote_services` is sent or received, it is an instance of `GeneratedMessage`.
+Whenever a message in `iris` is sent or received, it is an instance of `GeneratedMessage`.